If you experience any of these signs and symptoms of premature labor or other unusual changes, call your doctor right away:

 - Arrange for the care of your other children if needed

-- Change travel plans for the weeks before your due date as needed
+- Change travel plans for the weeks before your due dates as needed.

 Additional FAQs about Premature Labor